DrDingleDucky/skript-language-support/README.md

 # Skript Language Support

-A WIP VSCode extension for the Skript language.
+A simple syntax highlighting extension for the Skript language.